smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. note::
    TML is used by companies and people around the world to process real-time data.
 Because TML is free for students and researchers, it is used by thousands of students in Universities and Colleges around the world.

-   Any where you need to process real-time data - you NEED TML.
-It can be used in any industry globally.

 TML Solutions Can Be Built In 10 Steps Using Pre-Written DAGs (Directed Acyclic Graphs)
 ----------------------------------------------------------